Skip to content

 • syncOption.delete: If true, files deleted locally are also deleted remotely

-If no config is found, the script will prompt you to create one from the template (data-template/deploy.config.json).
+If no config is found, create one from the template (app/data-template/deploy.config.json).

 URL Rewriting